How do you modernize a basement bar?

 We already had a Bose surround system for a TV, so we ran the cables under the sofa and around the room to get the full-on effect of a cinema area.

 We added more sound in the basement area with a portable Bose speaker, which sits on the bar.

 How much does a finished basement add to home value?

-The statistics say that with an average two storey home if you develop your basement it increases your living space by 50%.
+The statistics say that with an average two-story home if you develop your basement, it increases your living space by 50%.

-Another point to remember is that many unfinished basements have concrete floors, no insulation and unfinished walls and ceiling.
-Just by adding this will not only make your house warmer but could possibly reduce your heating bills considerably.
+Another point to remember is that many unfinished basements have concrete floors, no insulation, and unfinished walls and ceiling.
+Just adding this will not only make your house warmer but could possibly reduce your heating bills considerably.

 Personalized items to enhance any basement bar